grnydawn/errand/doc/source/basic.rst

 Writing an **errand** has two parts.
 The first part is to define errand in Python code.
 More specifically, user defines a workshop(analogous to h/w such as GPU) and gofers(analogous to threads).
 The second part is to define an order that the gofers run in the workshop.

-Defining workshop and gofers in Python code
+Writing a workshop and gofers in Python code
 ===============================================

 Following code shows typical way to define a workshop and gofers.